This post may contain affiliate links. Please read our disclosure policy.

 Ravioli Lasagna isn’t the dinner to make when you’re just feeling like a salad will do.
 This baked meal is ideal for those nights when you really want something that’s so good you’ll crave seconds, but so filling you couldn’t possibly eat another bite!

-I love that Ravioli Lasagna is SO easy to make.
+I love that Ravioli Lasagna is so easy to make.
 All the flavor of lasagna without all the work and it’s great for popping into the oven on those busy weeknights when you need something low stress.
 I usually prep this one on the weekend and stash it in the refrigerator for those weeknight dinners where take out seems so tempting.
-Oh, and you should know that as it bakes it’ll fill your kitchen with the most intoxicating smells that’ll drag everyone to the kitchen table.
+And you should know that as it bakes it’ll fill your kitchen with the most intoxicating smells that’ll drag everyone to the kitchen table.

 If you love lasagna, but don’t have time for all that layering this recipe is totally for you.